MicrosoftDocs/quantum-docs/articles/pricing.md

 To learn more about Riggeti, visit the [Rigetti provider page](xref:microsoft.quantum.providers.rigetti).

-All new Azure Quantum customers benefit from $500 (USD) free Azure Quantum credits to use specifically for Rigetti targets.
+All new Azure Quantum customers benefit from USD500 free Azure Quantum credits to use specifically for Rigetti targets.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

 In addition to the Azure Quantum Credits plan, Rigetti offers a pay-as-you-go plan for live quantum processors, so you pay only for what you use.